Alfons0329/CP_Spring_2019/readme.md

     * Step 1.
 Define a map to store the col -> row correspondence **if successfully eat a chocolate**
     * Step 2.
 If such row, col (prepare-to-eat) <= one of the bite's position eaten before, then this location must been eaten before, hence Hank cannot eat this time, print QAQ
     * Step 3.
-Sum each vertical xxx up (eaten before) from left to right to form the delta value (sum all the vertical bar of x till the position of ready-to-eat's column) this bears a resemblance to that of **Reimann Integral**
+Sum each vertical xxx up (eaten before) from left to right to form the delta value (sum all the vertical bar of x till the position of ready-to-eat's column) this process bears a resemblance to that of **Reimann Integral**
     * For more detail, see the following demo and comment part of code since it is bit hard to explain thoroughly of the algorithm with plain words
 ```
 xoooov ---> position want to eat